ParichayGupta/jfFSE-cts/component-2/tweetApp-backend/readme.md

 # TweetApp-backend

-TweetApp clone is a spring boot application having the backend for the twitter clone created in Angular.
+TweetApp-backend is a spring boot application having the backend for the twitter clone created in Angular.